wagtail/wagtail/docs/advanced_topics/customisation/extending_draftail.rst

         """
         Registering the `stock` feature, which uses the `STOCK` Draft.js entity type, and is stored as HTML with a `<span data-stock>` tag.

+        The js and css keyword arguments on EntityFeature can be used to specify additional Javascript and CSS files to load when this feature is active.
+Both are optional and will default to an empty list or dict respectively.

+        The js argument is a list of javascript files, ideally local to the project.
+        The css agument is a dict, where each key is the 'medium' type, and the value is a list of .css files to include.
         """
         feature_name = 'stock'
         type_ = 'STOCK'